 Chase Ultimate Rewards

-The first is Chase Ultimate Rewards points.
-Because United is one of Chase's transfer partners, you can transfer these points from Chase to United at a 1:1 ratio in increments of 1,000 (1,000 Ultimate Rewards points equals 1,000 United miles).
+The first is Chase Ultimate Rewards.
+Because United is one of Chase's transfer partners, you can transfer points from Chase to United at a 1:1 ratio in increments of 1,000 (1,000 Ultimate Rewards equals 1,000 United miles).
 Several credit cards earn Chase Ultimate Rewards points.
-However, you'll need to have a card with an annual fee to access Chase's transfer partners, including United.
-Transfers are immediate.
+However, you'll need one of three cards to access Chase's transfer partners — Chase Sapphire Preferred® Card (Rates & Fees), Chase Sapphire Reserve® (Rates & Fees), or Ink Business Preferred® Credit Card.
+Transfers are typically immediate.

-Related: How To Transfer Chase Ultimate Rewards Points
+Related: How To Transfer Chase Points to United MileagePlus

 Bilt Rewards

 You can transfer points from Bilt Rewards to United at a 1:1 ratio in increments of 2,000.
 To earn Bilt Rewards, you need to pay your monthly rent through Bilt or hold The Bilt Mastercard® — or do both.
-This card has a $0 annual fee and can be used to pay rent with no transaction fees, and you'll earn 3x on dining and 2x on travel.
+This card has a $0 annual fee (Rates & Fees) and can be used to pay rent with no transaction fees, plus you'll earn 3x on dining and 2x on travel.
+Just be sure to use the card five times each statement period to be eligible to earn points.

 Marriott Bonvoy

-You can transfer Marriott Bonvoy points to over three dozen airlines, and United may offer the best deal among them.
-Transfers happen at a 3:1 ratio, but you'll get 10,000 bonus miles for sending 60,000 Marriott points.
+You can also transfer Marriott Bonvoy points to over three dozen airlines, and United may offer the best deal among them.
+Transfers happen at a 3:1 ratio, plus you'll get 10,000 bonus miles for transferring 60,000 Marriott points.
 That means you'll end up with 30,000 United miles in the end.
 It involves an extra step, but any credit card earning Marriott points can effectively earn United miles.

 Note that transfers can take up to five days.